contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 ## Features listing page
 wireframe : https://www.drupal.org/files/issues/2%20-%20Umami%20features%20wirefame%20v4.png
 API endpoint : https://dev-contentacms.pantheonsite.io/api/articles

-Features is a list of articles, with a promoted article at the top
+Features is a list of articles, with a promoted article at the top There is not yet articles content for now in public API

 ## Features detail page